PARC-Robotics/documentation-2024/docs/competition-instructions/phase-1/task-2-crop-yield-estimation.md

 ros2 launch parc_robot_bringup task2_launch.py speed:=0.5
 ```

-Likewise, we recommend you play around with different speeds to ensure your solution is robust to different speeds.
+Likewise, we recommend you play around with this range of speeds: `[0.25, 0.5, 0.75, 1.0, 1.25]`, to ensure your solution is robust to different speeds.

 ### Task Expectations